-22. Sir, the Budget Speech last year of my worthy predecessor made a mention of the appointment of Tenth Finance Commission under the Chairmanship of Shri K.C.
+- 22. Sir, The budget speech last year of my worthy predecessor made a mention of the appointment of Tenth Finance commission under the Chairmanship of Shri K.C.
 Pant.
 We submitted a Memorandum to the Commission giving our views on its terms of reference and also a forecast of our revenue receipts and disbursements over the five years 1995-2000, the period to be covered by the recommendations of the Commission.
-Besides, we submitted another Memorandum incorporating our demands for upgradation and modernisation of administration and a stock of subsidiary information on various aspects of the State's economy.

-23. In our forecast, we have projected our requirements of assistance at Rs.
-2036 crore for the five year period 1995-2000.
-This is about double of what was recommended by the Ninth Finance Commission for the preceding quinquennium.
-Our proposals for upgradation and modernisation add upto another Rs.
+Besides, we submitted another Memorandum incorporating our demands for upgradation and modernization of cultivation and a stock of subsidiary information on various aspects of the State's economy. - 23.
+In our forecast, we have projected our requirements of assistance at Rs.
+2036 crore for the five-year period 1995-2000.
+This is about double of what was recommended by the Ninth Finance Commission for the preceding quinquinnum.
+Our proposals for upgradation and modernization add up to another Rs.
 303 crore.
-As regards our Memorandum on terms of reference, we have pleaded that the Commission should seriously address itself to the widening of inter-State disparities in the matter of public services and accord predominant role to redistributive justice in the scheme of devolution of funds to States.
+As regards our memorandum on terms of reference, we have pleaded that the Commission should seriously address itself to the widening of inter-state disparities in the matter of public services and accord predominant role to redistribute justice in the scheme of devolution of funds to States.
 In this context, we also urged the Commission to treat the Special Category States as a distinct class.
 It was emphasized that even amongst the Special Category States, Mizoram, on account of its peculiar features and historical backlog, should be accorded preferential treatment.

 24. Sir, I am glad to inform this House of the historic visit of the Commission last month to have the first hand account of our problems.
-We had very detailed and useful discussions with them.
-We hope that the Commission has appreciated our case and would do justice to us.
+We had very detailed an useful discussions with them, We hope that the Commission has appreciated our case and would do justice to us.
 Needless to say that its recommendations would be of vital importance to the State Government.